-From the matters communicated with the Directors, we determine those matters that were of most significance in the audit of the financial statements of the current year and are therefore the key audit matters.
+From the matters communicated with the Directors, we determine those matters that were of most significance in the audit of the financial statements of the current financial year and are therefore the key audit matters.
 We describe these matters in our auditor's report unless law or regulation precludes public disclosure about the matter or when, in extremely rare circumstances, we determine that a matter should not be communicated in our report because the adverse consequences of doing so would reasonably be expected to outweigh the public interest benefits of such communication.

-The engagement partner on the audit resulting in this independent auditor's report is Poh Chin Beng.
+The engagement partner on the audit resulting in this independent auditor's report is Leong Wenjie Stephen.

-BDO LLP

-Public Accountants and Chartered Accountants
+BDO LLP Public Accountants and Chartered Accountants

-Singapore 22 September 2022
+Singapore 25 September 2023